venenux/alpine-wiki/documents/server-alpine-apache2-professional.md

 service apache2 restart
 ```

-**WARNING** of course, the `myproxy.conf` is hypothetical, for didactic purposes, here it is only exemplified that the error is corrected in the step of the sed command to work.
+> **Warning**  of course, the `myproxy.conf` is hypothetical, for didactic purposes, here it is only exemplified that the error is corrected in the step of the sed command to work.

 #### Apache2 SSL support